Booking a trip is the fun part of planning. Packing, on the other hand…

 Some hostels provide towels but like most fun things in life, their towels are rarely free either.
 Save a buck and pack your own!

 A microfibre or a bamboo towel deserves its spot at the top of the list of travel essentials.
 It takes up barely any space in the backpack and it dries quickly.
+We love the one from Matador as it is ridiculously compact and drys insanely fast – basically it is a magic towel.

 5. Reusable Water Bottle